OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		17. OL - it takes time and money to produce docs.
 		18. JT - NWS find the code base impenetrable; there is no effective start-up or onboarding process... so we need docs for this ourselves anyway.
 So not as polished as a Redhat release, but something to get newcomers started.
 		19. WQ - so we set a task to develop a doc set for developers and bear in mind open source users.
-		20. A-OWIS-TC-2016-25: WQ - TC to set a task to develop onboarding docs set for developers.
-OWIS-A
+		20. ACT-OWIS-TC-2016-25: WQ - TC to set a task to develop onboarding docs set for developers.
+OWIS-ACT
 	7. **Documentations - for user, developer, administrator (how we manage the documents, in what form, where etc)**
 		1. JT - so our decision last time was to use Github, Markdown, Jekyll, html.
 		2. MV - should someone be responsible for the docs?
 		3. JT - Yes, the developers, it's not part of the Community Mgr role.
 		4. PR - set up a Markdown to html conversion/publication process - see Richard Hattersley in the UKMO AVD team.
-		5. A-OWIS-TC-2016-26: PR - Investigate/arrange a Markdown to html publication process.
-OWIS-A
+		5. ACT-OWIS-TC-2016-26: PR - Investigate/arrange a Markdown to html publication process.
+OWIS-ACT
 		6. WQ - where should the docs be published?
 		7. JT - on Github and the openwis.io website.
 		8. WQ - is any retrospective work needed to convert existing docs to Markdown?